Leazael/scf-wiki/content/Encyclopædia/Events/Ragnarǫk.md

-In the mythology of the [[Æsir]], Ragnarǫk is a foretold series of impending events, including a great battle in which numerous [[God|gods]] will perish (including most of the [[Æsir]]).
-It will entail a catastrophic series of natural disasters, including the burning of the world, and culminate in the submersion of the world underwater.
+In the mythology of the [[Æsir]], Ragnarǫk is a foretold series of impending events, including a great battle, in which numerous [[God|gods]] will perish (including most of the [[Æsir]]).
+It will also entail a catastrophic series of natural disasters, including the burning of the world, and culminate in the submersion of the world underwater.
 After these events, the world will rise again, cleansed and fertile.

 # [[Dvårgheim]]
 The nation of [[Dvårgheim]] was designed to be a bulwark against the onslaught of Ragnarǫk.
 Throughout history, the nation has declared the onset of Ragnarǫk a few twice.